outscal/Unity2D-Animation/Chap04-WhereToGoFromHere.md

 Make a lot of noise, let the world know that you have taken your first steps in the industry.
 Maybe have a music party with your clan members on [Discord](https://discord.com/invite/R4hfXhsWjN)?

 Wait, are you stucckkkk?
-Check this [github repository](https://github.com/outscal/Unity-Animation/tree/SolutionStatement) for the solution of this project.
+### Check this [Github Repository](https://github.com/outscal/Unity-Animation/tree/SolutionStatement) for the solution of this project.

 ## Earn Learning points to get more rewards 🎁